nauam/nauam.github.com/docs/en/user-guide/creating-jobs.md

 Job definitions created inside the graphical console can be exported to XML or YAML file formats and be used for later import.

-Two methods exist to retrieve the Job definitions: via QW Control's graphical interface, and via the [rd-jobs] shell tool.
+Two methods exist to retrieve the Job definitions: via 's graphical interface, and via the [rd-jobs] shell tool.

 In the Job definition tab, locate the "Download Definition" menu button.